-Using the literature review a priori a questionnaire was developed and a cognitive style instrument (CSI) was used to contrast and compare findings, not only across cases but also across thinking styles.
+Using the literature review a priori a questionnaire was developed and the CSI - a cognitive style instrument, was used to contrast and compare findings, not only across cases but also across instruments.

 This research then used a multi-method, pooled case study approach using the CSI and the semi-structured interviews to achieve the final results.

-Whilst the results show that entrepreneur's have a greater propensity for intuitive decision-making.
-This does not suggest that they ignore available information; to the contrary, many do rely on their experiences and available information.
-The results suggest that intuition and rational decision-making are not on the same continuum ie: entrepreneurs are neither one nor the other; they can be both rational and intuitive in their decision-making style.
+The results show that entrepreneur's have a greater propensity for intuitive decisionmaking.
+This does not suggest that they ignore available information, to the contrary, whilst many do rely on their experiences and available information.
+They still consider that listening to one's intuition is important to their success.

-Keywords: Intuition, rational thinking, repeat entrepreneurs, decision-making styles
+Keywords: Intuition & rational decision-making, repeat entrepreneurs, thinking styles